karapto/graph_analytics/README.md

 # graph_analytics

-This repository is for learning graph analysis and writing articles related to it.
+This repository is for learning graph analysis and writing articles.
 Please refer to the following links.

 ・[Graph Analytics with Python -Graph Generation-](https://dev.to/karapto/graph-analytics-with-python-graph-generation-10j4)